shivarag200701/messaging-app/whatsapp-clone-notes.md

 If not found, redirects to `/login`

 ### ✔️ Logout Feature
-Clears `localStorage`, redirects to login
+Clears `localStorage`, disconnects socket, redirects to login

 ---